 Gender-Inclusive Housing

-Student Life University Housing supports the academic and social success of all its residents.
+Student Life Housing and Residence Education supports the academic and social success of all its residents.
 One of the ways this goal is achieved is by offering a wide range of on-campus housing options.
-In order to provide support for the needs of current and incoming LGBTQ students, and others with specific needs, a gender-inclusive housing option is available.
+In order to provide support for the needs of current and incoming LGBTQ students, and others with specific needs, gender-inclusive housing options are available.
+Gender-Inclusive Housing permits students to share housing regardless of sex assigned at birth, legal sex, and gender identity.

 Selecting Gender-Inclusive Housing

-On the annual Housing Application sent out by University Housing, students are able to opt in to gender-inclusive housing.
-On the application, there is a section titled “Involved Living Opportunities” with a subsection titled “Gender Inclusive.”
+On the annual Housing Application sent out by Housing and Residence Education, students are able to opt in to gender-inclusive housing.
+On the application, there is a section titled “Involved Living Housing Opportunities” with a subsection titled “Gender Inclusive.”
 Under that subsection, there is a drop-down menu.
-Select “yes” to indicate you want gender-inclusive housing.
+Students can select either to live in a gender inclusive room/apartment, to live in a gender inclusive environment, or a same-sex room.

-To assist students in choosing the housing option most comfortable for them, Housing and Residence Education can offer guidance.
-Those interested can call 614-292-8266 or email housing@osu.edu for consultation.
+To assist students in choosing the housing option most comfortable for them, Housing and Residence Education can offer guidance by phone 614-292-8266 or email housing@osu.edu for information.

 Frequently Asked Questions